acani/Chats/README.md

 1. Download & install the [latest version of Xcode from the App Store][4]

-2. Clone this project and its submodules with `git clone --recursive`
+2. Clone this project and its submodules with `git clone --recurse-submodules`

 3. Open `Clients/iPhone/Chats.xcodeproj` and press Command-R to run the app